jiarong0907/runtime-programmable-switch/runtime_register_reconfig_readme.md

     timeout
     ...
 ```
-This shows that, when the bloom filter's capacity is low (128 in this case), it might be possible for switch to prevent some legal users (such as `h2`) from getting in touch with the server (in this case `h3`, at `10.0.1.22`).
+This shows that, when the bloom filter's capacity is low (128 in this case), it suffers from high false positive rate and can intercept legitimate flows.

 6. Then, try to enlarge the bloom filter.
 Open a new terminal and go to `build` folder.
 7. In this new terminal, run `simple_switch_CLI --thrift-port 9090` and, then, `runtime_reconfig new_SYN_flooding_protection.json reconfiguration_command.txt`